 Calypso and the Calypsonians dominate their subjects due to their exclusive verbal expression.
 These artists express discord, reveal their truth, and hide it from uninformed listeners by using double entendre in their lyrics (Watson, 2022).
 Most of the calypso relate double entendre lyrics or songs about the current affairs in the country and worldwide or social commentary and political picong.
 Picong defines making a mockery of a person.
 (Rampaul, 2023).

 While some embrace it as a mental release and artistic expression, others view the revelry as immoral.
 My experience represents both views.
-The carnival experience filled me with wonder and excitement when I was five years old.
+The carnival experience filled me with wonder and excitement when I was five.
 I vividly remember being taken to the event by my mom, relishing in the outdoors, and the special moments we shared away from my six siblings.
 The vibrant colors and beauty captivated me, even as a small child looking at the towering masqueraders.
 The vibrant steel bandsmen and their clash of violence throwing broken bottles at each other frightened me as a child.

 Nevertheless, I also experienced joyful memories.
 I discovered long-lost relatives who resided in the city where the masqueraders paraded.
 It was fascinating to lean over the window and watch the procession pass by; the convenience of it all felt magical.
 I never associated the parade with illicit behavior, only seeing adults reveling and having a good time.
 A couple of revelers scared me with giant, intimidating costumes with their bodies covered in paint.